nitinkarthy/sum-types-tutorial/README.md

 # sum-types-tutorial
-A Java and JS tutorial for Sum TYpes
+A Java and JS tutorial for Sum Types